ProtoTS: Learning Hierarchical Prototypes for Explainable Time Series Forecasting

-To construct an effective end-to-end framework, we introduce the following technical innovations: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item \textbf{Hierarchical prototype learning strategy (C1)}.
+\begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item \textbf{Hierarchical prototype learning strategy (C1)}.
 Traditional prototypes are typically limited to explaining individual classification results, while we extend the prototypes so that they model a temporal pattern, which consists of a sequence of regression results.
 Learning such a sequential temporal pattern is hard to balance predictive performance with interpretability.
 Using too few prototypes leads to poor forecasting accuracy, while employing too many can compromise interpretability by producing overly similar patterns.
 To address this, we design a hierarchical prototype learning strategy, where a small set of coarse prototypes ensures global interpretability, and prototypes are progressively refined into lower levels to capture local details and improve accuracy.
 This design allows experts to intervene by specifying which prototypes should be further split, enabling efficient and user-friendly model adjustments. \item \textbf{Multi-channel prototype similarity computing (C2)}.
 To enable effective modeling of the interactions among input variables of different types and their impact on the output curve patterns, we compute the prototype-instance similarity by incorporating a multi-channel embedding and bottleneck fusion mechanism, which improves both the interpretability and the accuracy of the model.\looseness=-1 \end{itemize}

 Our framework achieves state-of-the-art performance with good interpretability and steerability.
 In particular, ProtoTS reduces MSE by 48.3\% and MAE by 20.9\% compared to the state-of-the-art model on the LOF dataset.
 Moreover, its accuracy decreases much more slowly when the amount of training data is reduced, compared to the baselines.
 A case study demonstrates that our explanations enable an easy-to-understand overall and detailed understanding.
 Expert edits based on the explanations reduced MSE by 0.009 and further improved explainability.